 The 2026 Gathering

 Africa Eats’ 2026 Annual Gathering will be on February 5th, 2026 in Nairobi, Kenya.
-This is the event where we fly all of the bizi founders fly to Nairobi for 2-3 days of facilitated discussions and training, and where we invite guests to join for the first of those days.
-Screenshot Africa Eats is not a fund.
-We are not investor and investee.
-Africa Eats is the HQ team and all the bizi...
+This is the event where we fly all of the bizi founders fly to Nairobi for two days of facilitated discussions and training, and where we invite guests to join for the first of those days.
+This event is something of an unconference.
+The overall theme is building the food/ag supply chain across Africa, and...

 A 3rd-Party Analyst View (1H 2025)